Working conditions and employee benefits

 If an employee with standard holiday wants to have his/her holiday at another time (i.e. make an exception from standard holiday), an agreement signed by the head of department no later than 31 May should be sent to the salary unit.
 If the exception is approved by the head of department, the employee must apply for holiday him-/herself through Primula web.

-For each day of holiday, a holiday bonus of 0.44% of the salary is paid (for members of the union SACO-S, the sum is 0.49%).
+For each day of holiday, a holiday bonus of 0.49% of the salary is paid.
 The bonus is paid in the same month in which the holidays are taken.

-If you have been granted leave in accordance with the Leave Act, you are entitled to pay without deduction during the leave, as follows below:
+You are entitled to pay without deduction during leave as follows below:

-Serious illness, death, funeral, estate inventory proceedings, or distribution of an estate within the family or one’s closest relatives
+Reason: Serious illness, death, funeral, estate inventory proceedings, or distribution of an estate within the family or one’s closest relatives.
+Time: One working day for each purpose and if needed time for travel, maximum 10 working days per calendar year.

 If you fall ill, you should notify your workplace as soon as possible.
 If the illness lasts for more than 7 days, a doctor’s certificate must be presented.